Team:TUDelft/Meetings

 Where do you recognize yourself in this model?
 What if you do not consider nature, but biotechnology?
 Does this make a difference?

-In discussing this topic we very soon started to discuss whether what is "natural" is also "good" per se (see also the naturalistic fallacy of GE Moore).
+In discussing this topic we very soon started to discuss whether what is "natural" is also "good" per se (see also the naturalistic fallacy of [http://en.wikipedia.org/wiki/G.E._Moore GE Moore]).
 It was also felt that there can be a different attitude in different situations with different fields of nature.
 This could be the basis of misunderstandings between different stakeholders in discussions on biological topics.

 We also recognized that in biological design, one tries to sell products as if it has the "unio mystica" character, while in early biological design, the researchers are "despots".
 Somewhere in between a developer needs to think of the ethical issues that may play, and address them properly.
 What "properly" exactly implies remains unclear for now.